 III.
-Finishing Off

-Once the flooring is installed, whichever method you have used, the expansion gap can be covered by refitting the skirting boards.
+Finishing Off Once the flooring is installed, whichever method you have used, the expansion gap can be 6.
+All pipes, pillars, frames etc., must be cut around to provide suitable expansion gaps.
+It is not recommended that boards over 152 mm (6") are fitted by gluing down only. covered by re-fitting the skirting boards.
 Alternatively, if the skirting has been kept in place attaching some molding trims to the skirting using glue or panel pins will also achieve the desired results.
 At doorways a door threshold strip should be used to protect the edges of the floor and provide a decorative transition from one floor type to another.
 IV.
-Care and Maintenance

-- It is recommended that you use felt pads under chairs and furniture (a plastic mat should be used with office chairs on wheels) Solid wood floors will mark with use, which adds to its character. - Rubber based castor cups should be used for heavy load furniture such as armchairs and pianos. - Doormats should be used inside and outside of all external doorways to prevent grit from being carried across the floor, protecting the surface from excessive wear and tear.
-Be sure that the backing of the mat is not rubber. - For regular cleaning a dry or damp cloth is advised (we recommend that cloths be rung until no more drips are present before wiping the floor). - Do not use abrasive cleaners, steel wool or scouring powder as this may damage the surface of your floor.
+Care and Maintenance - It is recommended that you use felt pads under chairs and furniture (a plastic mat should be used with office chairs on wheels) Solid wood floors will mark with use, which adds to its character. - Rubber based castor cups should be used for heavy load furniture such as armchairs and pianos.
+Doormats should be used inside and outside of all external doorways to prevent grit from being carried across the floor, protecting - the surface from excessive wear and tear.
+Be sure that the backing of the mat is not rubber.
+For regular cleaning a dry or damp cloth is advised (we recommend that cloths be rung until no more drips are present before wiping - Do not use abrasive cleaners, steel wool or scouring powder as this may damage the surface of your floor.
 Do not use wood oil soap products.
 Your floor has a surface layer protecting the wood from damage, which is durable and easily maintained.
 Once the surface layer has been damaged it is advisable to sand and refinish the entire floor to maintain an even finish rather than spot lacquering.
 This is a procedure which is best carried out by a professional.
 Please note that repeated sanding will remove some of the textured finish.